It is said everywhere that Switzerland is so rich. But what does it actually look like in detail - and is it still true?

 How did you like our article on average wealth in Switzerland?
 Do you have a topic you'd like us to address in the future?
 Feel free to leave us a comment

-The median wealth in Switzerland at the age of 25 is just under CHF 23,000, while the official statistics show a median wealth of CHF 23,700 at the age of 26.
+The median wealth in Switzerland at the age of 25 is around CHF 15,000, rising to CHF 18,000 at the age of 26 according to the latest FSO data (2023).

 In Switzerland, average wealth varies greatly depending on age group, income and personal circumstances.
 The median wealth per adult is around CHF 100,000 to CHF 150,000, while the average is higher, as very wealthy people raise the value.